openebs/website/docs/main/Solutioning/read-write-many/nfspvc.md

 ---
-id: rwx
+id: nfspvc
-title: Provisioning Read-Write-Many (RWX) PVCs
+title: Provisioning NFS PVCs
 keywords:
   - Read-Write-Many
   - RWX
   - NFS server
-  - Provisioning Read-Write-Many (RWX) PVCs
+  - Provisioning NFS PVCs
-description: In this document, you learn about Provisioning Read-Write-Many (RWX) PVCs.
+description: In this document, you learn about Provisioning NFS PVCs.
 ---

-# Provisioning Read-Write-Many (RWX) PVCs
+# Provisioning NFS PVCs

-Provisioning Read-Write-Many (RWX) Persistent Volume Claims (PVCs) involves setting up storage that can be simultaneously accessed in read-write mode by multiple nodes or pods within a Kubernetes cluster.
+Provisioning Network File System (NFS) Persistent Volume Claims (PVCs) involves setting up storage that can be simultaneously accessed in read-write mode by multiple nodes or pods within a Kubernetes cluster.

-Block storage, such as Persistent Volumes (PVs) in Kubernetes, is generally not designed to be mounted to multiple pods simultaneously due to several technical limitations and potential issues:
+Block storage, such as Persistent Volumes (PVs) in Kubernetes, is generally not designed to be mounted to multiple pods simultaneously.

-- **File System Consistency**

 Block storage devices are designed for exclusive access.
-Mounting the same block device to multiple pods can lead to file system corruption due to concurrent writes and uncoordinated access.
-Traditional file systems like ext4 or XFS are not designed to handle multiple writers, leading to inconsistencies and corruption.

-- **Read/Write Conflicts**

-  When multiple pods attempt to read from and write to the same block storage simultaneously, it can cause conflicts and data corruption.
-Block storage lacks the necessary coordination mechanisms to manage concurrent access, which is why shared access is problematic.
+When multiple pods attempt to read from and write to the same block storage simultaneously, it can cause conflicts.

-- **Lack of Coordinated Locking**

-  File systems on block storage rely on locking mechanisms to ensure data integrity during concurrent access.
-These locks are not shared across different instances of the file system, leading to the risk of data corruption when the same block storage is mounted to multiple pods.

-- **Performance Issues**

-  Concurrent access by multiple pods can lead to performance degradation.
-The storage system might not be optimized for handling simultaneous I/O operations from multiple sources, causing bottlenecks and reduced performance.

 OpenEBS Replicated PV Mayastor supports ReadWriteMany (RWX) volumes by exposing regular Replicated PV Mayastor volumes via NFSv4 servers as a pod.

 ## Concept

-Replicated PV Mayastor uses the NFS (Network File System) server as a deployment with the NFS CSI driver.
-This provides PVCs in RWX mode so that multiple web applications can access the data in a shared fashion.
+Replicated PV Mayastor uses the NFS server as a deployment with the NFS CSI driver.
+This provides PVCs in RWX mode so that multiple applications can access the data in a shared fashion.
 Replicated PV Mayastor volumes are used as persistent backend storage for these NFS servers to provide a scalable and manageable RWX shared storage solution.

 ## Requirements